MicrosoftDocs/quantum-docs/articles/concepts-targets-in-azure-quantum.md

 ## Next steps

-Before learning how to submit jobs to run on Azure Quantum targets, you need to [prepare your environment](xref:microsoft.azure.quantum.setup.cli) to use Azure Quantum.
+Before learning how to submit jobs to run on Azure Quantum targets, you need to [prepare your environment](xref:microsoft.quantum.setup.cli) to use Azure Quantum.